Upper Thames Branch Gardens

 Arrange your garden for butterflies:

-- Provide nectar sources: Many good nectar plants are hardy, perennial and easy to grow.
-They can be grown in containers, or, if you have the space, in a wildflower meadow.
+- Provide nectar sources.
+Many good nectar plants are hardy, perennial and easy to grow.
+They can be grown anywhere - from a container to a wildflower meadow.

-- Provide caterpillar food plants: Nasturtiums and Nettles will support several species.
+- Provide caterpillar food plants.
+Nasturtiums and Nettles are easy to grow and will support several species.

 - Eliminate the use of chemical pesticides and herbicides.